 Jess, a Yoga District teacher, explores the ancient tradition of Ashtanga Yoga and how it does not need to be an intimidating practice.

-Sign up here for the the workshop.
+Sign up here for the classes.

 Welcome to our new series!
 Each month we will be highlighting a different yoga pose.